neu-se/CS4530-Fall-2023/Assignments/ip1.md

 Your code will be automatically evaluated for functional correctness by a test suite that expands on the core tests that are distributed in the handout.
 Your tests will be automatically evaluated for functional correctness by a process that will inject bugs into our reference solution: to receive full marks your tests must detect a minimum number of injected bugs.
+Each submission will be graded against the same set of injected bugs (repeated submissions will not receive new/different injected bugs).
-You will __not__ receive detailed feedback on which injected bugs you do or do not find, and you will __not__ receive detailed feedback on which tests you do or do not pass.
+You will __not__ receive detailed feedback on which injected bugs you do or do not find.

 The autograding script will impose a strict rate limit of 5 submissions per 24 hours.
 Submissions that fail to grade will not count against the quota.